-National POW/MIA Recognition Day is designed to honor missing soldiers and prisoners of war.
-It is on the third Friday of September each year.
+National POW/MIA Recognition Day is dedicated to honoring American prisoners of war and those missing in action.
+It is observed on the third Friday of September each year.

 History

-This day allows us to show military families that the state does not forget about those who served their country.
-Throughout the history of the United States, there have been many wars in which American soldiers participated.
-Tens of thousands of soldiers were captured, and only a few of them returned home.
-Many have remained missing.
+This day allows military families to know that the nation does not forget those who served their country.
+Throughout the history of the United States, there have been many wars in which American soldiers have participated.
+Tens of thousands of soldiers were captured, and only a few returned home.
+Many remain missing.

-The first National POW/MIA Recognition Day celebration took place in 1979.
-The memorial ceremony was held at the US National Cathedral.
-Since then, it has been held every year.
-Individual events are also held at US military bases.
+The first National POW/MIA Recognition Day was celebrated in 1979, with a memorial ceremony at the US National Cathedral.
+Since then, the day has been observed annually, with individual events also held at US military bases.

-Each missing soldier is significant.
+Every missing soldier is significant.
 War is never without loss.
-Some return with awards, while others come back in a coffin or do not return at all, and the note ‘Missing’ is put in their personal file.
-The annual National POW/MIA Recognition Day allows us to honor the blessed memory of soldiers who did not return home from the war.
+Some return with honors, while others come back in a coffin—or do not return at all, with the note “Missing” added to their personal file.
+The annual observance of National POW/MIA Recognition Day allows us to honor the memory of soldiers who did not return home from war.

-- Hang a US flag over your house or on your car on this day to honor missing soldiers or those who died in captivity.
+- Display a US flag at your home or on your car to honor missing soldiers or those who died in captivity.

-- Take a tour of military museums and learn more about past wars in which American soldiers took part.
+- Visit military museums to learn more about the wars in which American soldiers have served.

 - Discuss major military battles with friends and family.
 We carry the memory of the fallen soldiers within us.
-If we forget them, no one will remember.
+If we forget them, their stories may be lost.

-- Share a post on social networks to honor the memory of prisoners of war and missing soldiers.
+- Share a post on social media to honor the memory of prisoners of war and missing soldiers.

 National POW/MIA Recognition Day is observed on the third Friday of September each year.